ErenAliKoerbay/CrossFitApp/README.md

 This app was created for our university class.
 In this app you can create your own workout routine by clicking on the +-button and choosing one of 5 exercises.
 Afterwards u can adjust the time u want to spend on each exercise.
 After u start the countdown your routine will start and you will be able to see a countdown, a visual representation f the exercise and an explanation of what to do exactly.
 You will also see the progress bar and be able to leave at any moment.
 After each exercise you have a 20 second break to catch your breath!
 Enjoy :)

+The pictures are from canva.com and the explanations from wikipedia.org